Thomas Tuchel: It Will Be 'Super Difficult' for Neymar to Face Manchester United

 PSG will meet the Red Devils in the last 16 of the Champions League, with the second leg taking place on March 6.

-Football analyst Dave O'Brien showed his loss will be felt by PSG once again.
+As football analyst Dave O'Brien demonstrated, his loss will be felt by PSG once again:

 When the last-16 draw was made on December 17, it seemed United would have little hope of progressing through the tie.